github/docs/content/code-security/secret-scanning/about-secret-scanning.md

 {% ifversion fpt or ghec %}
 {% data variables.product.prodname_secret_scanning_caps %} is available on {% data variables.product.prodname_dotcom_the_website %} in two forms:

-1. **{% data variables.secret-scanning.partner_alerts_caps %}.** Runs automatically on all public repositories.
+1. **{% data variables.secret-scanning.partner_alerts_caps %}.** Runs automatically on all public repositories and public npm packages.
 Any strings that match patterns that were provided by secret scanning partners are reported directly to the relevant partner.
 For more information, see the "[About {% data variables.secret-scanning.partner_alerts %}](#about-secret-scanning-alerts-for-partners)" section below.

 2. **{% data variables.secret-scanning.user_alerts_caps %}.** {% ifversion fpt %}The following users can enable and configure additional scanning:
    - Owners of repositories on {% data variables.product.prodname_dotcom_the_website %}, on any _public_ repositories they own.